KauzClay/docs-tap/application-accelerator/vscode.hbs.md

 1. Review your settings and click **Generate Project**.

-## <a id="export-options"></a> Export accelerator configuration options
+### <a id="export-options"></a> Export accelerator configuration options

-For faster iteration while writing accelerators, the IDE extensions enable you to export the accelerator options you set under **Configure Accelerators** as a JSON file.
+For faster iteration while writing accelerators, the IDE extension enables you to export the accelerator options you set under **Configure Accelerators** as a JSON file.
 You can use this file to generate your project again from the CLI.